 Key Dates: Recovery plans due March 1, annually.

 Oregon: Law passed in 2007 requires manufacturers of desktops, laptops, monitors, and TVs to participate in a recycling plan or pay a fee to the State Contractor program.
 They must also have a readily visible brand label permanently affixed to their products.
 Recycling programs began on January 1, 2009.

 Under this law, any Oregon resident can bring seven or fewer computers (desktops and laptops), monitors and TVs at a time to participating Oregon E-Cycles collection sites for free recycling.
 Oregon E-Cycles collection sites are located statewide and operate year-round.
 All computers, monitors, printers, peripherals and TVs- regardless of brand, age or condition - are accepted for free recycling.
-CLICK HERE to find a collection site near you.

 Participating recyclers must meet DEQ's Environmental Management Practices (EMPs).
 The EMPs ensure electronics are recycled in a way that protects human health and the environment.
 CLICK HERE for more information about becoming a recycler in Oregon.